abhitopia/chrome-plugin/README.md

 ## (Task 3) Full Stack or Backend Developer

 Write the necessary deployment scripts to deploy your backend along with webproxy on local Minikube Kubernetes cluster.
-The webproxy is responsible for routing the incoming HTTP requests to the backend.
+The webproxy is responsible for routing the incoming HTTP requests to the backend developed in Task 2.

 ## Assessment